Microsoft-USEduAzure/workshops/serverless/deploy/readme.md

 4. Create the API connection resources you want to keep (and remove the ones that you don't need from the provisioned Logic App) e.g.
-            Twitter - OAuth
+            - Twitter (OAuth)
-            Azure Blob
+            - Azure Blob
-            Sql Server
+            - Sql Server
-            Cognitive Services - Text Analytics
+            - Cognitive Services - Text Analytics
-            Cognitive Services - Language Translator
+            - Cognitive Services - Language Translator
-            Cognitive Services - Content Moderation
+            - Cognitive Services - Content Moderation
-            Office365
+            - Office365 (OAuth)

-Thats it!
-You are set to run your Logic App and do some Sentiment Analysis!
+**Thats it!
+You are set to run your Logic App and do some Sentiment Analysis!**